LinuxDroidMaster/Termux-Desktops/Documentation/HardwareAcceleration.md

 ## 3. In proot distro
-Run the Desktop with my script (if you do manually take in to account that you need to share the tmp dir to make it work):
+Run the Desktop with my script (if you do manually instead of using my script, take in to account that you need to share the tmp dir to make it work):
 ```
 ./startxfce4_debian.sh
 ```